dhh1128/cfa/identifying.md

     CFA1=identifier,1v1,EcGraT4XWiPBnyV7IcSklDxXOF-xfoyOz0WURwoHW14y.".*-E###########################################\.pdf"

 ## Other identifier types
 The foregoing list is not exhaustive.
-It is entirely possible to use other well-known identifier types as well: DOI numbers, LEIs, ISBNs, Bitcoin addresses, etc. The common constraint is that these identifier types
+It is entirely possible to use other well-known identifier types as well: DOI numbers, LEIs, ISBNs, Bitcoin addresses, etc.